 When people read this blog and come across something lacking evidence which they believe in, they usually all have a similar reaction.
 They tend to shrug and say either “well, evidence or not, I still believe this is useful and I'm going to continue to use it.”
 Or “well teaching isn’t science –it’s art!” or something like that.
 When people see something they think works cognitive dissonance kicks in and the rationalisations start.
 "I'm a good teacher so what I do in class must be good" or the more common one I encounter "well sure this method might not work but I'm going to keep doing it because students like it/I have no alternative/it's good for tests etc etc.

 I hope that this blog will be a home for critical thinking.
 I hope it will stop teachers and students wasting time and money on things which don't or can't work.
 I hope it will challenge authority and more than anything get people thinking.
-If you don't agree with what I write that's fine, but at least think about what you're doing and don't just accept what your CELTA tutor, the British council or some famous good-looking tanned, TEFL expert tells you.
+If you don't agree with what I write that's fine, but at least think about what you're doing and don't just accept what your CELTA tutor, the British council or a famous good-looking tanned, TEFL expert tells you.
 But also don't believe yourself either and certainly don't take my word for anything.
-Ask to see the evidence and if there isn't any, why not make some?
+Ask to see the evidence and if there isn't any, why not try to make some?